11 Sequence QC

 Mixtures may also be a result of inadvertent contamination in the field or laboratory.
 Depending on the context, mixtures may be of distant or closely related organisms.

-.
-Databases can be obtained here, but the standard database is already available on the Xanadu cluster here: /isg/shared/databases/kraken2/Standard
+For Illumina short-read data we recommend using kraken2.
+Databases can be obtained here, but the standard database is already available on the Xanadu cluster here: /isg/shared/databases/kraken/v06.2025/standard.
+This database contains bacterial, viral, archaeal and human sequences.
+There are several other databases in the parent directory.

 module load kraken/2.1.2

-kraken2 -db /isg/shared/databases/kraken2/Standard \
+kraken2 -db /isg/shared/databases/kraken/v06.2025/standard \

 --paired indir/mysample_R1.fq.gz indir/mysample_R2.fq.gz \